syntasso/instruqt-kubecon/08-view-your-website/assignment.md

   }
 ```

-> 💡 This needs to be after the call to `createDeployment` since it assumes `err` has already been set.
+> 💡 This needs to be after the call to `newDeployment` since it assumes `err` has already been set.
 Otherwise you may get an error when trying to run this code.

 🛂 Permissions to work with services
 =============